jayzeng/virustotal_apiwrapper/README.md

 Project website: (http://jayzeng.github.com/virustotal_apiwrapper/)

+This is a PHP sdk to interact with Virus Total Public API v2.0, please see https://www.virustotal.com/en/documentation/public-api for details

 ##Warning:
 This project is work in progress, please wait for a stable release if you want to use it in production